 Other tips for taking pain medicines:

-Talk to your provider or pharmacist before using any over-the-counter NSAID if you:
+Talk to your provider or pharmacist before using aspirin or any over-the-counter NSAID if you:

 Aronson JK.
 Non-steroidal anti-inflammatory drugs (NSAIDs).
 In: Aronson JK, ed.
 Meyler's Side Effects of Drugs.
 16th ed.
 Waltham, MA: Elsevier; 2016:236-272.